Royal Marines Battalions (Napoleonic Wars)

-Three battalions were raised from among the Royal Marines during the Napoleonic Wars, seeing combat in Portugal, Northern Spain, the Netherlands and North America.
+Three battalions were raised from among the Royal Marines during the Napoleonic Wars, seeing combat in Northern Spain, the Netherlands and North America.
+The first and second battalions were disbanded in Portsmouth.
+Several men of the 3rd Battalion were transported from Bermuda, and were discharged.
+The third battalion existed until the quandary of what to do with the Corps of Colonial Marines was resolved in 1816.

 The First Battalion

 The 1st battalion formed at Plymouth on 29 November 1810 under the command of Major Richard Williams.
 It consisted of six companies, plus an attached company of Royal Marine Artillery.
 It embarked, arriving in Lisbon on 8 December 1810.